lazydukk/lazydukk/README.md

 ### May be I'm a
-teen full-stack developer who loves to build awesome $hit.
+full-stack developer who loves to build awesome $hit.
 Also loves to hear [Theo]("https://github.com/t3dotgg") rant.